-Change Cluster Size of FAT32 Partition with MiniTool Partition Wizard
+Change Cluster Size FAT32 with MiniTool Partition Wizard

-Firstly, please download and install the partition manager to computer.
-Then, launch it to get the main interface shown below:
+Step 1.
+Download and install the partition manager to computer.
+Then, launch it to get the main interface.

-In this interface we can see the current cluster size as well as set new cluster size for the selected partition.
-Please choose desired one from the drop-down menu and click “Yes” to go back to the main interface below:
+Step 3.
+In this interface you can see the current cluster size as well as set new cluster size for the selected partition.
+Please choose desired one from the drop-down menu and click Yes to go back to the main interface below.

-Now a pending operation emerges on the left action panel.
-Please click “Apply” button on the top to apply the pending change to computer.
-Once the application is completely by MiniTool Partition Wizard, cluster size of the selected FAT32 partition will be set successfully.
+Step 4.
+Now click Apply button on the top to apply the pending change to computer.
+Once the application is completed by MiniTool Partition Wizard, FAT32 allocation size will be set successfully.